Digital-Grinnell/dlad-blog/content/posts/149-Dealing-with-Alma-Dedup-and-FRBR/index.md

 ### Outcome

 Eventually, after about an hour the targeted group of bibs was "disolved" yielding two distinct records as was intended, rather than a group with two "versions".

+{{% alert %}}
+Experience with PHPP Community Contribution objects having identical titles of "411 First Avenue" suggests that DIP records --see post [Discovery Import Profile (DIP) Record Removal](../150-discovery-import-profile-dip-record-removal/)-- **MUST be removed BEFORE running the dedup suppression** job, otherwise the dedup may not be successfully suppressed.
+{{% /alert %}}

 ## Suppressing Dedup and FRBR Rules